 As tempting as it is to simply jump into the flow, hold back in favor of meticulous planning and selection.
 Ask the logical questions.
 What are our goals?
 Where do we want to grow?
 How much do we build?
 How much do we acquire?
 Do we need to fill in a gap, strengthen operations, expand geographic reach, offer different products or services?
 What kind of acquisition would help?

-of top-level execs, Grant Thornton Transaction Services Principal Chris Nemeth
+of top-level execs, Grant Thornton, Grant Thornton Transaction Services Principal Chris Nemeth

 said respondents named three areas where their companies could do better: